near/threshold-signatures/docs/confidential_key_derivation.md

 ## Background & Motivation

-Confidential Key Derivation (CKG) is a primitive that allows any app running inside a TEE (Intel TDX) to have a deterministically derived key that is unique to the app and not specific to the TEE.
+Confidential Key Derivation (CKD) is a primitive that allows any app running inside a TEE (Intel TDX) to have a deterministically derived key that is unique to the app and not specific to the TEE.
 The app can derive the same key multiple times even if it runs on a different TEE.
 To obtain the key, the app can send a